 How popular is the baby name Luisa in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Luisa and check out all the blog posts that mention the name Luisa.
+Plus, check out all the blog posts that mention the name Luisa.

 The most popular baby names in Germany were announced quite a while ago, but I never noticed the press release.
 Oops.